-The Board must ensure that the Commission delivers on our Statement of Intent and Statements of Performance Expectations.
+The Board must ensure that Te Hiringa Mahara delivers on our most recent Statement of Intent and Statement of Performance Expectations.

 Hayden holds a Master of Business Administration from Massey University and participated in a Senior Executive Programme at Columbia University.
 In 2017, he received the Taranaki Mayoral Award for Business Excellence.
 He is a Fellow of the Australasian College of Health Service Management (ACHSM) and a chartered member of the Institute of Directors.

-Taimi serves on the National Suicide Mortality Review Committee and Medication Expert Advisory Group, bringing a Lived Experience voice to sector and service improvement, policy development, and suicide prevention.
-She was honoured by the Australasian Mental Health Outcomes and Information Conference (AMHOIC) with Mental Health's "Emerging Leader" award in 2019 and was a 2021 Local Hero Medallist in Kiwibank’s New Zealander of the Year.
+Taimi serves on the National Suicide Mortality Review Committee and other strategic governance groups, bringing a lived experience voice to sector and service improvement, policy development, and suicide prevention.
+She was honoured by the Australasian Mental Health Outcomes and Information Conference with Mental Health's "Emerging Leader" award in 2019 and was a 2021 Local Hero Medallist in Kiwibank’s New Zealander of the Year Awards.

 Sunny has been Chief Executive of the Health Research Council since February 2020, following nine years as Dean and Head of Campus at the University of Otago Wellington.

-A University of Otago graduate, Sunny has a background as a clinician and researcher, having practiced as a Consultant Psychiatrist for over 25 years and led a research team at the University of Otago Wellington.
+A University of Otago graduate, Sunny has a background as a clinician and researcher, having practiced as a Consultant Psychiatrist for more than 25 years and led a research team at the University of Otago Wellington.
 Her own research focused on suicide and suicide prevention from a critical perspective.

 Alexander was born in Tāmaki Makaurau Auckland.
 He has lived experience using youth and adult mental health and addiction services.
 He also has experience of child, youth, and family custody; the youth and adult justice system and corrections processes; and of using homelessness, unemployment, and social development services.